jvidalallende/eacs-python-and-cpp-testing/README.md

   * Programming mainly with python (be aware of the differences in the API between python 2.7 and 3.5:
     * [ctypes] is a foreign function library for Python.
 It provides C compatible data types, and allows calling functions in DLLs or shared libraries.
 It can be used to wrap these libraries in pure Python.
     * [cffi] C Foreign Function Interface for Python.
 Interact with almost any C code from Python, based on C-like declarations that you can often copy-paste from header files or documentation.
 (See vide from [Alexander Steffen])
-    * [cython] is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex)
+    * [cython] is an optimising static compiler for both the Python programming language and the extended Cython programming language (based on Pyrex) Use Cython to give Pythonic interfaces to C and C++ libraries [cython book]
   * Programmin mainly with C++ (see video from [Diego Rodriguez])
     * [boost.python] a C++ library which enables seamless interoperability between C++ and the Python programming language
     * [pybind11] seamless operability between C++11 and Python (see vide from [Ivan Smirnov])